 The Log Service Guide is intended to be used by users and developers who wish to integrate the OpenFusion Log Service into products which comply with OMG or J2EE standards for object services.
-Readers who use this guide should have a good understanding of the relevant programming languages (e.g. Java, IDL) and of the relevant underlying technologies (e.g. J2EE, CORBA).
+Readers who use this guide should have a good understanding of the relevant programming languages (such as Java, IDL) and of the relevant underlying technologies (J2EE, CORBA).